 - Aluminum, steel, and tin: soda cans, food cans, foil, and baking pans can be recycled, but be sure to clean off food residue.

 - Glass: glass of any color is typically recyclable.
 Keep broken glass out of your curbside bin for the safety of sanitation workers.

 - Plastic containers: containers labeled #1 through #7 are commonly accepted, but make sure they’re clean.

 - Cartons: wash out milk and juice cartons, and place them with other paper recyclables.

 The following items are hard to recycle.
 Try to use alternative materials and reusable items when you can!

 - Coated paper products: disposable coffee cups, sheets of stickers or address labels, and frozen-food boxes are not recyclable.

-- Styrofoam: styrofoam cups and containers are technically recyclable, but few facilities accept them for cost reasons.
+- Most styrofoam: styrofoam cups and containers are technically recyclable, but few facilities accept them for cost reasons.

 - Disposable diapers: the paper and plastic from these items cannot be salvaged.

 - Food wrappers: candy wrappers, potato chip bags, and plastic wrap cannot be recycled.